What is acute kidney injury, and what are the causes?

 Nephrology

 Dr Rhys Evans is a highly experienced and esteemed associate professor of renal medicine and consultant nephrologist at the UCL Centre for Kidney and Bladder Health, Royal Free Hospital.
-He specialises in acute kidney injury, chronic kidney disease, electrolyte disorders (tubular kidney diseases), hypertension, kidney infections and kidney transplantation, and currently practises at the Cromwell Hospital and the Royal Free London Private Patients Unit.
+He specialises in acute kidney injury, chronic kidney disease, electrolyte disorders (tubular kidney diseases), hypertension, kidney infections and kidney transplantation, and currently practises at the Cromwell Hospital, the Royal Free London Private Patients Unit, and St John and St Elizabeth Hospital.

 Dr Evans studied medicine at Cambridge University and University College London Medical School, qualifying in 2007.
 He has sub-speciality expertise in transplantation, including donor and recipient assessment, as well as all aspects of post-transplant care.
 He is the deputy lead of the UCL Centre for Transplantation and is principal investigator on a number of clinical trials.
 He also has sub-specialty expertise in the management of patients with inherited and acquired tubular kidney diseases, including unexplained electrolyte disorders, and helps run the clinical service of the London Tubular Centre.